coder/coder-jetbrains-toolbox/README.md

 - `Header command` command that outputs additional HTTP headers.
 Each line of output must be in the format key=value.
   The environment variable CODER_URL will be available to the command process.

+- `lastDeploymentURL` the last Coder deployment URL that Coder Toolbox successfully authenticated to.

+- `workspaceCreatePath` specifies the dashboard page’s relative path (to `lastDeploymentURL`) or full URL where users can create new workspaces.
+Helpful for customers that have their own in-house dashboards.
+Defaults to `/templates` if missing.

 ### TLS settings

 The following options control the secure communication behavior of the plugin with Coder deployment and its available